No Products in the Cart

 This certification ensures the human-ecological safety of textile products and leather articles starting from all stages of production, including raw materials and fibers, fabrics, yarns, and ready-to-use end products.
 The Oeko-Tex Association issues labels such as Standard 100 by Oeko-Tex, STeP by Oeko-Tex, Made in Green by Oeko-Tex, Leather Standard by Oeko-Tex, and Eco Passport by Oeko-Tex to be used in textile production.

 Products with Eco-INSTITUT certification have been rigorously tested and approved to the highest standards of in-home safety.
-This means the products do not contain even trace amounts of toxic chemicals and will not produce off-gassing in your home.
+This means more safety and no health risks due to comprehensive emission and toxicological testing and thus healthier products and less toxicological contamination in your home.